ko3n1g/multi-storage-client/docs/src/references/configuration.rst

      s3://bucket1/: msc://profile-for-s3-bucket1/
      s3://bucket1/a/b/: msc://profile-for-s3-bucket1-a-b/
      gs://bucket1/: msc://profile-for-gcs-bucket1/
+     s3://old-bucket-123/: msc://profile-for-gcs-new-bucket-456/  # pointing existing s3 urls to gcs profile with different bucket name

 Each key-value pair maps a source path to a destination MSC URL.
-The client will automatically convert paths that match the source prefix to use the corresponding MSC URI when accessing files.
+MSC will automatically convert paths that match the source prefix to use the corresponding MSC URI when accessing files.
+The storage provider of the specified destination profile doesn't need to match the type of the source protocol, which allows users to point existing URLs to different storage providers.

 .. note::
    Path mapping must adhere to the following constraints: